StudioSpindle/semi-website/_documentation/weaviate/current/add-data/define_schema.md

 ### Classes

 A concept definition is what we call a **class** and a class is always written with a **capital first character**.
-A class for a thing describes what it is in the form of a noun (e.g., *Person*, *Product*, *Timezone*, etcetera).
+A class for a thing describes what it is in the form of a noun (e.g., *Person*, *Solution*, *Timezone*, etcetera).
 For actions, this would be a verb (e.g., *Move*, *Buy*, *Eat*, etcetera).
 Bear in mind that Weaviate always validates if it contextually understands the words.
 If you add a thing or action that it can't recognize, it will not accept the schema.

 Examples expressed in YAML might look like this: